metalabharvard/metalabharvard.github.io/_projects/collide.md

-tweet-summary: Exploring the future of science museums with Michael John Gorman, founder of the innovative Science Gallery.
+tweet-summary: Exploring the future of science museums with Michael John Gorman, founder of Biotopia and Science Gallery International.